 Steroid induced Cushing’s – If your Cushing’s is due to taking steroids, the logical step is to stop taking them.
 However, odds are you need those steroids so you will either need to work with your medical team to find an alternative treatment or, if none are available, wean down to the lowest possible dose you can survive on and hope that’s low enough to get rid of the Cushing’s symptoms.
 Sometimes it may mean finding a fine balance between controlling the condition that requires steroids and minimising Cushing’s symptoms as much as possible.

 Cortisol lowering medications – Prior to surgery you may be put on cortisol lowering medication.
 In the UK this is often Metyrapone.
 In the US it’s often Ketaconazole.
-These are rarely a long term solution and is used as a stop gap to slow down, stop or even reverse symptoms.
+These are rarely a long term solution and are used as a stop gap to slow down, stop or even reverse symptoms.
 Sometimes however they will need to be used for the long term, for example if the tumour is not possible to fully remove with surgery or if radiation hasn’t worked.
 It must be closely monitored to ensure your cortisol doesn’t drop too low and also to keep on top of your symptoms.
 Doses may need to be increased over time and eventually it may not be able to fully keep the Cushing’s under control.

 Adrenal tumours – usually the gland that has the tumour on will be removed completely.
 This is called an adrenalectomy.
 They’re often performed as keyhole surgery where possible but may need to be done as open surgery.
 Your stomach needs to be pumped full of gas to enable the surgeon to operate successfully which can lead to pain and discomfort after the surgery until it dissipates.

 Pituitary tumours – the tumour will be removed via transsphenoidal surgery and requires a very experienced surgeon to perform this surgery in order to damage as little of the gland as possible.
 This is a procedure that requires the surgeon to access the pituitary gland via the sinuses, usually through the nose but sometimes through a cut in the upper lip by the top teeth.
 It takes a very skilled surgeon to carry out this surgery and does risk disrupting other pituitary hormones.
 The surgeon will usually be a neurosurgeon but can sometimes have an ENT surgeon to guide them if there has been previous nasal surgery, or in a couple of centres in the UK (including where mine was done) the ENT surgeon will be the lead surgeon.
-As with any surgery it does carry risks and particularly as it’s so close to the brain but it’s a relatively easy one to recover from.
+As with any surgery it does carry risks, particularly as it’s so close to the brain, but it’s a relatively easy one to recover from.
 Personally I only had a very mild headache for a few days after and as there’s no obvious entry wound, you don’t risk knocking it or opening it quite so much as a more conventional surgical site.
 The surgeon will try to remove all the tumour whilst leaving as much of the pituitary intact as possible.

 Sometimes surgery isn’t possible.
 A pituitary tumour may be just too small, or too close to a major vein.
 In these cases there are radiation therapies available.
-The radiotherapies are all very targeted doses to the tumour and can take a few years to know if they have been successful.
+The radiotherapies are all very targeted doses to the tumour and it can take a few years to know if they have been successful.
 I don’t have experience of these myself so the information below has come from the experiences of some of my friends.

 Linac (Linear Accelerator) Radiotherapy – the friend who had this had 25 doses over 5 weeks.
 Linac is considered low risk and has been proven to work; it has indeed worked for my friend who still has remaining tumour but it is dormant and her cortisol levels are slightly low but close to normal range.